6 Best Stretches for Hamstrings from a Trainer

 NASM-certified trainer, USATF- and RRCA-certified running coach

 The best stretches for hamstrings can help ease muscle soreness and tightness.
 Whether you’re a runner, a weightlifter, or sit at a desk all day, sore hamstrings can literally be a pain during workouts or daily life.
 If you have tightness in the back of your upper legs, these hamstring stretches can offer relief.
 The best stretches for hamstrings can also help prevent tightness and help you stay mobile.
+Note that if you have sharp or lasting pain that does not get better with rest, see your doctor or physical therapist to get checked for an injury.

 Related Post: 10 Common Running Injuries and How to Prevent Them